You Are What You Annotate: Towards Better Models through Annotator Representations: Experiment Setup

-\paragraph{Dataset Split} \Cref{tab:dataset-statistics} shows the statistics for the eight datasets.
+\paragraph{Dataset Split.} \Cref{tab:dataset-statistics} shows the statistics for each dataset in TID-8.
 We split the data annotated by each annotator into a train and test set (and a dev set if the original dataset contains one), where the train and test set have the same set of annotators (``annotation split'').
 For Friends QIA, HS-Brexit, MultiDomain Agreement, and Sentiment Analysis datasets, we follow the split from the original dataset.
-For the rest, we split the data into a 70\% train set and a 30\% test set.
+For the rest, we split the data into a 70\% train set and a 30\% test set. \Cref{app-sec:more-details-about-dataset-preparation} provides some pre-processing we conduct.